kubernetes-sigs/gateway-api/docs-src/concepts.md

 A typical client/gateway API request flow for a gateway implemented using a reverse proxy is:

- 1. A client makes a request to an FQDN, i.e. "foo.example.com".
+ 1. A client makes a request to a FQDN, i.e. "foo.example.com".
  2. The FQDN gets resolved to `gateway.status.listeners[x].address`.
  3. The request is received by the Gateway implementation, i.e. reverse proxy, on `gateway.status.listeners[x].address` and `gateway.spec.listeners[x].port`.